OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-ADC-Expansion.md

 #### Reading an Input Voltage

-Reading a single channel, when the switch is at the default value (0x48) which is channel 0:
+To sample and read the voltage on an input channel, run the following:

 ```
 adc-exp <channel>
 ```

+> Note that this assumes the switch is set to `0x48`

 For example, if we want to read channel 0: